jwells96/fuzzy-octo-couscous/x_team_style_guide.md

 * methods
   * Must be descriptive and a phrase or word.
 First letter must be lower case e.x getHeight
 * parameters
-  * Must be descriptive and a phrase or word.
+  * Must be descriptive and a phrase or word that describes it's role in the method.
 First letter must be lower case e.x leftChild
 * local variables
   * Must be descriptive and a phrase or word.
 First letter must be lower case e.x rightChild
 * instance constants